 (22) The Office for University Relations processes Freedom of Information Act requests regarding all three campuses as well as University Administration.
-This report provides a summary of Freedom of Information Act activities in calendar year 2014 from the Office of University Relations.
+This report provides a summary of Freedom of Information Act activities in calendar year 2014 from the Office for University Relations.
 A copy has been filed with the secretary of the Board.

-Investment Update, Fourth Quarter 2014
+Fourth Quarter 2014 Investment Update